pouchdb-community/ember-pouch/README.md

 You can also take a look at Martin Broerse his [ember-cli-blog](https://github.com/broerse/ember-cli-blog/blob/14b95b443b851afa3632be3cbe631f055664b340/ember-cli-build.js) configuration for the plugin.

 ⚠️ iOS does not yet support Service Workers.
-If you want to make your assets available offline for an iPhone of iPad, you have to go for the Application Cache strategy.
+If you want to make your assets available offline for an iPhone or iPad, you have to go for the Application Cache strategy.
 Since Jan 10, 2018, [Safari Technology Preview does support Service Workers](https://webkit.org/blog/8060/release-notes-for-safari-technology-preview-47/).
 It's expected to land in iOS 12, but there's no certainity about that.

 ### Security